Nassau County Preliminary Conference.

 What Every Law Firm Needs to Know.

-The preliminary conference in Nassau County is where the assigned justice locks in the discovery schedule for the life of your case.
-It runs before each IAS justice, not a central part, and non-appearance carries real consequences under the Uniform Rules.
-This guide covers how the PC is scheduled, what the justice expects, what to bring, the most common mistakes, and how to handle coverage when conflicts arise.
+The preliminary conference in Nassau County is where the court locks in the discovery schedule for the life of your case.
+It runs in a central Preliminary Conference Part, in person, and non-appearance carries real consequences under the Uniform Rules.
+This guide covers how the PC is scheduled, what the part expects, what to bring, the most common mistakes, and how to handle coverage when conflicts arise.

-Verified against the Uniform Civil Rules (22 NYCRR Part 202) and nycourts.gov Nassau County assignments, and confirmed by ongoing in-person appearances at Nassau County Supreme Court, 100 Supreme Court Drive, Mineola.
+Verified against the Uniform Civil Rules (22 NYCRR Part 202), the Nassau County Supreme Court Preliminary Conference Announcement and Instructions effective January 2, 2025, the court's published phone directory, and the published individual part rules of the Nassau justices, and confirmed by ongoing in-person appearances at Nassau County Supreme Court, 100 Supreme Court Drive, Mineola.
 See revision notes at the bottom of this page.

-The notice says preliminary conference, Part before Justice So-and-So, 100 Supreme Court Drive, Mineola.
-Your calendar is stacked that morning, the file is new, and no one has pulled the assigned justice's part rules.
+The notice says preliminary conference, Preliminary Conference Part, 100 Supreme Court Drive, Mineola.
+Your calendar is stacked that morning, the file is new, and no one has checked whether the good faith certificate went up on NYSCEF.
 It is tempting to treat the PC as a box to check.
 It is not.
 Whatever discovery schedule the court sets that day, deadlines for bills of particulars, depositions, physicals, and the note of issue, governs the case for the next year or more, and moving those dates later is far harder than getting them right the first time.

 It is a high-leverage appearance disguised as a routine one.
 This guide covers how the Nassau County preliminary conference actually works, so the firm that shows up prepared is the one that controls the schedule.